A picture tells a story, a video guides you through it.

 I doodle videos and diagrams for people who have something complex to say.

-Catherine’s animations form the visual backdrops and are key element needed to fully engage the learner in our suite of eLearning courses and give that extra ‘wow’ factor.
+Catherine’s animations form the visual backdrops and are key elements needed to fully engage the learner in our suite of eLearning courses and give that extra ‘wow’ factor.

 Mike McDonald, Regulus (UK)